Online Master’s Degrees in Cybersecurity

 Southern New Hampshire University MS - CybersecurityVisit Site

 According to the U.S. Bureau of Labor Statistics (BLS Dec.
-2015), openings for information security analysts are expected to grow by 18 percent between 2014 and 2024, much faster than the 6.5 percent average growth predicted across all occupations.
-As of 2014, there were 82,900 jobs in this field closely related to cybersecurity, but the industry was expected to add 14,800 more jobs during that same decade.
-Another study paints a more urgent picture: ISC2, a nonprofit that offers cybersecurity certifications, estimates that there’s a severe shortage of cybersecurity workers worldwide and an incredible 209,000 unfilled jobs.
+2025), openings for information security analysts are expected to grow by 29 percent between 2024 and 2034, much faster than the 3.1 percent average growth predicted across all occupations.
+As of 2024, there were 182,800 jobs in this field closely related to cybersecurity, but the industry was expected to add 52,100 more jobs during that same decade.

 Because hackers are now going after everyone from home web-users to company systems and larger multi-state networks or agencies, people who want to work in this field need a dynamic, working understanding of how to design stronger systems to keep people out; they must be able to detect and remove viruses or malware, and thwart other breach attempts.